DanielKeogh/blessed/README.md

 # blessed

+Sometimes the names in the hyperspec are too long, or don't make sense.
-Shorter names for common lisp macros and functions.
+This library collects "blessed" short-forms for common lisp macros and functions.